A survey regarding workplace chemical exposure standards is being conducted by Safe Work Australia.

 Airborne chemicals or substances may include things such as dusts, diesel emissions, solvent vapours and carbon monoxide.

-The link to the survey is here.
 The Chemical Exposure Standards survey will be open until Tuesday, 14 November 2017.

 WorkSafe Health Surveillance